TheBigBookMan/grad-dip/Information Technology/Topic 1- Computer Architecture.md

 		- double- 8 bytes long float
 	- **Computer files**- different files to be decoded to do something- zip, gif, htmll, jpg, php etc
 		- File compression to make the file a lot smaller so it can move around easier and then recreate it
+		- important to be able to identify what type of file it is so the computer can know what program to open to use the file
+		- Two main files
+			- **Binary files**- include EXE, DOXS, JPEG, PNG, BMP, ZIP, WAV, MP3 format
+				- Wav- waveform audio file format, lossless audio format that does not compress original anolog audio recording
+				- Zip- file format to compress one or more files together into a single location
+				- bmp - graphics image file to store bitmap digital images
+				- Jpeg- saved using lossy JPEG compression
+				- mp3 - lossy audio, digital audio file that has been compressed to manageable size for storage, streaming and download
+				- png - portable network graphic, lossless compressed image format
+				- - Exe- executable for windows, standard file extension used by windows programs
+				- - docx- word document contains text, newer version of Doc
+			- **Plain text**- TXT, HTML
+				- - txt - standard text document containing plain text
+		- File types have special bytes near start of the file to help identiofy the file type if file extension is missing or incorrect
+		- File compression allows files to take up less spave that it would typically
+			- **Lossless compression**- file can be compressed into smaller file and later decompressed back into original file without loss of data
+				- This is done by creating a dictionary of common phrases or things in the file, so words/senteces or common patterns are converted to singular digits etc- ZIP, PNG, 7z files
+			- **Lossy compression**- file is compressed by removing data and canot be reversed
+				- Jpeg as iomage quality is reduced in a way tat cannot be undone, same with MP3
+				- Compression depends on the algorithm being used, how much data is in patterns, and if the file is alreadyu compressed
 	- **Computer algorithm**- Input and then rules happen which creates an output
+		- Set of instructions for performing computation for solivng a problem
+		-